nrdxhq/blockstranding-mobile/README.md

 npm start
 ```

-The app will open at `http://localhost:3000` and automatically redirect to BlockStrand.
+The app will open at `http://localhost:3000` and automatically redirect to Block Stranding.

 ### 3. Mobile Development